code-423n4/2023-06-stader/README.md

 ## Automated Findings / Publicly Known Issues

-Automated findings output for the audit will be added [here](#) within 24 hours of audit opening.
+Automated findings output for the audit can be found [here](https://gist.github.com/CloudEllie/9a06bd326750de18279979886ed93ffd).

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*